ArnabBanerjee2020/Fine-Tuned-BERT-for-Sentiment_Classifier-on-stanfordnlp-imdb-from-Hugging-face/README.md

 _________________________________________________________________________________________________________________

-In the third Code, used DistilBERT method for Sentiment Classification
+In the third Code 3.0, used DistilBERT method for Sentiment Classification

 ## How did it perform?